vinnyab28/vinnyab28/README.md

 # Hi there 👋 Welcome
 # My name's Vineeth

-I currently have an experience of 2 years in the professional industry as a Frontend Developer.
-Have an eye for detail to create robust web applications.
-Enjoys working on CLI but love building creative and effective UI for better UX
+I love the F1, the guitar and have an eye on every detail I could find in the UI.
+As fancy as the UI can get, sometimes I believe, it's better to be simple.

+🔭 I’m currently working on my Portfolio using multiple technologies such as HTML, CSS, JS, JQuery, Angular etc.

+🌱 I’m currently learning React.

+👯 I’m looking to collaborate on UI fixes on the products I'm using.
+(Like PrimeNG)

+🤔 I’m looking for help with Data Science in Medical field.

+💬 Ask me about F1, FRIENDS, Sports.

 ---
 **Social Sites:**
 [![GitHub](http://img.shields.io/badge/Follow-Follow?style=social&logo=github)](https://github.com/vinnyab28)